Run Through the Jungle

-"Run Through the Jungle" is a 1970 song by American rock band Creedence Clearwater Revival.
+"Run Through the Jungle" is a 1970 song by American rock band Creedence Clearwater Revival (CCR).
+It was released as a double A-side single with "Up Around the Bend" and on the album Cosmo's Factory.

 History

-The song was written by Creedence's lead singer, guitarist and songwriter, John Fogerty.
+The song was written by CCR's lead singer, guitarist, and songwriter, John Fogerty.
 It was included on their 1970 album Cosmo's Factory, the group's fifth album.
 The song's title and lyrics, as well as the year it was released (1970), have led many to assume that the song is about the Vietnam War.
 The fact that previous Creedence Clearwater Revival songs such as "Fortunate Son" were protests of the Vietnam War added to this belief.

-However, in a 2016 interview, Fogerty explained that the song is actually about the proliferation of guns in the United States.
+In a 2016 interview, though, Fogerty explained that the song is actually about the proliferation of guns in the United States.